BabylonJS/OldDocumentationSite/content/How_To/mesh/How_to_use_Bones_and_Skeletons.md

 ```
 [demo]( https://www.babylonjs-playground.com/#1EVNNB#14)

+You can also use `bone.position` to set and get local space position.

 ### Scaling

 You can scale a bone on the local x, y, z axes of the bone.